 You will prepare a written response two times during our course reflecting on content and growth.
-The responses will be due before class as noted on the tentative schedule and will be submitted through Blackboard.
+The responses will be due as stated on the tentative schedule at 11:59 p.m.

-Course responses will not be accepted after the date they are discussed in class.
+Course responses will not be accepted after the date they are discussed as a class.